2011 Smithville tornado: Aftermath

 Mississippi's governor Haley Barbour visited Smithville several days after the tornado struck and surveyed the damage.
 Multiple organizations arrived to offer aid in the town, including the Red Cross.

 Internet misinformation

 In 2012, a presentation and paper, given at the 26th Conference on Severe Local Storms by Eugene W. McCaul, with the Universities Space Research Association; Kevin R. Knupp, an atmospheric science professor at the University of Alabama; Chris Darden, a meteorologist at the National Weather Service of Huntsville, Alabama; and Kevin Laws, a meteorologist at the National Weather Service of Birmingham, Alabama, stated fictional information about the tornado was being spread online.
-Specifically, reports that the tornado had ripped a steel drainage pipe out of the ground were proven to have been fabricated and that road crews had dug up the pipe to ensure vehicular safety as the road was previously declared unsafe.
+Specifically, reports that the tornado had ripped a steel drainage pipe several feet out of the ground were proven to have been fabricated and that road crews had dug up the pipe to ensure vehicular safety as the road was previously declared unsafe.